allo-protocol/allo-scan/SPEC.md

 ## Start the API

-Before starting your GraphQL API, make sure you already have another tab with Spec running (`spec start`).
+_Before starting your GraphQL API_, make sure you already have another tab with Spec running (`spec start`).

 From another terminal tab:
 ```